AlphamaxMedia/usb-pyromaniac/README.md

   sudo rsync -aAXv --exclude={"/dev/*","/proc/*","/sys/*","/tmp/*","/run/*","/mnt/*","/media/*","/lost+found"} /mnt/part2/ /mnt/loop/
   sudo umount /mnt/loop
 ```
+Note that you can run the series of commands above to
+also quickly update the image as well if you have made changes
+to it.

 To improve image copying speed, you'll want to fsck it
 and also adjust the UUID if you want it to match exactly